Yoo-hoo! CloudMounter runs natively on Mac computers with Apple silicon: M1 and M2 series!

 How to mount WebDAV as a local drive

-Seamless work with the files stored on WebDAV server is possible via CloudMounter.
+Seamless work with the files stored on the WebDAV server is possible via CloudMounter.
 To mount a WebDAV server as a drive follow the steps below:

 Download and launch CloudMounter on your computer.